 In principle, an application for child benefit can only be made by the parent with whom the child lives.
 The application must be submitted in writing to the Family Benefits Office.
 The Family Benefits Office does not send a confirmation of receipt.
 It is therefore advisable to send letters to the Family Benefits Office by registered mail with acknowledgment of receipt.
 You can call the Family Benefits Office to find out about the status of the procedure.
 The processing of child benefit applications can currently take several months.
 Once the application has been processed by the Family Benefits Office, you will either receive a decision regarding the application or you will be asked to provide any proof that may be lacking.
 You should comply with this request as soon as possible in order to avoid further delays.
 Once the application has been received, the Family Benefits Office will only pay you child benefit retrospectively for the past 6 months.
 During the entire application process, you are obliged to inform the Family Benefits Office of any changes in your personal circumstances without being asked.
 This includes, in particular, changes to your address, your bank details or your employer.
 If you do not comply with this obligation, this leads to delays in the procedure and can also lead to a rejection of the application.
 If a rejection notice for child benefit is issued, this becomes legally binding after the objection period has expired, i.e. 1 month after receipt of the notice.
 You can then no longer receive child benefit for the period in question, regardless of whether the refusal of the application was unlawful or lawful.
-You can find more information in the information sheet on child benefit in cross-border cases from the Federal Employment Agency.
+You can find more information in the in cross-border cases from the Federal Employment Agency.

 There are many different types of childcare in Germany.
 Most child day care centres are run by local authorities, but many are also run by churches or parent initiatives.
 There is also a growing number of privately owned institutions.